Web Analytics

 Recognizing the Warning Signs of Suicidal Thoughts

 Early recognition is one of the most effective ways to prevent suicide in South Africa.
 If you have a teenager, you should look out for signs of cyberbullying, harassment, or depression.
-They usually aren’t glaringly obvious but if you pay attention, you’ll notice subtle signs that your child needs you to intervene.
+They usually aren’t glaringly obvious, but if you pay attention, you’ll notice subtle signs that your child needs you to intervene.

 Behavioral red flags include giving away items they love, losing interest in activities they used to like, or withdrawing into themselves.
 You might also notice that they’re organizing their rooms meticulously or putting everything in its place.
 These are often signs that they are preparing their loved ones to live without them.